-If you would like a valuation of your property please contact us on France +33 (0)2 96 29 19 23 or email us on email@example.com and your oval LBV Immo agent will be in contact to make an appointment to come out and see your property.
+If you would like a valuation of your property please contact us on France +33 (0)2 96 29 19 23 or email us on firstname.lastname@example.org and your local LBV Immo agent will be in contact to make an appointment to come out and see your property.

 Your LBV agent will value the property based on their local knowledge of the area, similar properties they already have on their books: and the current market conditions: they will be aware what prices have been obtained for comparable properties recently and they will be honest about what you can expect to achieve in today’s marketplace and discuss that with you.